Mobile menu

 Other Types of Corn

-There are other variations of corn that can be eaten on a gluten-free diet.
-Along with plain corn, people with celiac disease commonly ask if the follow are gluten-free:
+Other variations of corn can be eaten on a gluten-free diet.
+Along with plain corn, people with celiac disease commonly ask if the following are gluten-free:

 • Cornstarch